 Talk about good timing.

 The Samaran girl had no doubt that their arrival had been planned for maximum morale boost.
 The exiting soldiers marched around the skywhales to give everyone an eyeful before settling into parade formation.
-Meanwhile, a group of four individuals gathered from both skywhales before striding together towards the Princess’ greeting party.
+Meanwhile, a group of five individuals gathered from both skywhales before striding together towards the Princess’ greeting party.

 “Your Highness!”
 Their leader called out, less in reverence and more like meeting an old friend.

 Hauteclaire had to leap off Sylviane’s shoulders as the much taller man marched up to the Princess and embraced her in a joyful hug that almost picked her off the ground.
 Above his head flew another phoenix, the deep-blue Almace, who was half again the size of Hauteclaire.
 The two birds spiraled into the air in some form of greeting ritual, as the Princess’ companion met the familiar of the Hound King while their masters greeted each other on the ground.